Benefits of Aging in Place vs Assisted Living for Seniors

 As stated in this 2023 study, the rates of mobility disability increased from 1.0% in people aged 15–24 to 20.6% in adults over 65 years of age.
 As a result, there’s a significant chance your loved one may experience minor, moderate, or severe mobility challenges in the coming years.

-A portable shower, like Shower Bay’s Portable Wheelchair Shower, offers a hassle-free, ADA-compliant solution that doesn’t require remodeling.
+A portable shower, like Shower Bay’s Portable Wheelchair Shower, offers a hassle-free, ADA walk in shower solution that doesn’t require remodeling.
 It can be easily set up in any room, ensuring your loved one has a safe, accessible way to maintain hygiene.

 Final Thoughts